Adam Bradley (politician): New York State Assembly

-Bradley was a member of the New York State Assembly, representing the 89th Assembly District, which encompasses the towns of Bedford, Harrison, Lewisboro, Mount Kisco, New Castle, North Castle, Pound Ridge.
+Bradley was a member of the New York State Assembly, representing the 89th Assembly District, which encompassed the towns of Bedford, Harrison, Lewisboro, Mount Kisco, New Castle, North Castle, Pound Ridge.

 He was first elected to the Assembly in November 2002 after a successful primary election against the then Democratic incumbent Naomi C. Matusow.
 The central issue in that election revolved around a special sales tax premium afforded to the City of White Plains.
 The controversial nuclear reactor at Indian Point also featured prominently in the election.

 Bradley was a leading advocate for children's safety, environmental conservation and protection, and health care when he was in the New York State legislature.

 Mayor of White Plains

-Bradley was elected Mayor of the City of White Plains in 2009.
+Bradley was elected Mayor of the City of White Plains in 2009 and served in that role until his resignation on February 18, 2011.

 He was a member of the Mayors Against Illegal Guns Coalition, a bi-partisan coalition co-chaired by Boston Mayor Thomas Menino and New York City Mayor Michael Bloomberg.